tap349/tap349.github.io/_posts/2018-03-27-phoenix-gettext.md

 > having to manually add translations to POT files when they’re added to the
 > source code).

-=> use macros for static translations, use functions for dynamic ones.
+=> use macros for static translations in templates, use functions for dynamic translations or outside templates.

 static translations
 -------------------